phenotypic.measure.MeasureShape#

 ExtentRatio of colony area to its bounding box area (ObjectArea/BboxArea).
 Measures how efficiently the colony fills its allocated space.
 Compact colonies have higher extent values, while spread-out or irregular colonies have lower values.

 BboxAreaArea of the smallest rectangle that completely contains the colony.
-Represents the total spatial footprint of the colony including any empty space.
+Represents the total spatial shape of the colony including any empty space.
 In high-throughput assays, this helps assess colony positioning and potential interference with neighboring colonies.

 MajorAxisLengthLength of the longest axis of the ellipse that best fits the colony shape.
 Represents the maximum colony dimension.
 In arrayed microbial growth, this measurement helps identify colonies that have grown beyond their intended grid positions.